Index

 Primary Care Networks form a key building block of the NHS Long-Term Plan.
 They bring general practices together to work at scale.
 This has been a policy priority for some years for a range of reasons including improving the ability of practices to recruit and retain staff, to manage financial and estate pressures, to provide a wider range of services to patients and to more easily integrate with the wider health and care system.

-Further information on the GP practices and Primary Care Networks is available in the form of a map.
-On the 1 October 2022, Delta Healthcare (which was in HASP PCN) is not currently allocated to a PCN.
+Further information on the GP practices and Primary Care Networks is available in the form of a map (due to be updated soon following practice mergers in April and May 2023).
+On the 1 October 2022, Delta Healthcare (which was in HASP PCN) was no longer allocated to a PCN, with services provided by Marmot PCN.

 - HASP;